-Previously, an administrator would manually copy and key-in the relevant information from a physical paper invoice into an ERP or Financials software.
+Previously, an administrator would manually key-in the relevant information from a physical paper invoice into an ERP or Financials software.
 This task can be quite labour-intensive and likely to incur human errors.

 Some larger invoices with many pages and several invoice lines can be very time consuming to administrate.

 Accounts Payable has usually been viewed as a business expense to an organisation and therefore the department is continually being scrutinised for efficiency savings whilst maintaining service levels to the business.

 A number of questions can be raised to choose whether to elect a different way of extracting the data from the supplier invoices and other financial documents:

 - Is the current process efficient (i.e. the cost of manual keying of data – taking into account an administrator’s time and wage costs) particularly for large invoices with many lines?

 - Is this the best use of a human resource?